-What is Missing in the World for there to be Peace?
+What Is Missing in the World for There to Be Peace?

 Never before has civilization achieved such significant technological advancements as it has today.
 What is missing then for there to be Peace?
 Progress needs to be sublimed by Ecumenical Spirituality, which potentially accompanies us—whether we know it or not and whether we want it or not—even before we were born.
 We must proclaim it, as believers of God, provided, naturally, that He is understood as Love, Truth, and Justice, which “is the support of the world,” while “injustice, on the contrary, is the origin and source of all the calamities that afflict it,” according to the thinking of philosopher Baron d’Holbach (1723-1789).